Our personal development, work and skills programme starting in January 2024 is designed to support you if:

-If you're living in the UK, you'll be able to access the programme online through Moodle e-learning and Zoom group webinars, along with one-to-one mentoring and coaching.
+If you're living in the UK, you'll be able to access the programme online through Zoom group webinars, along with one-to-one mentoring and peer support.

 - Get support to reflect on your skills, strengths and experience to apply confidently for work.

 - Learn to navigate modern day recruitment processes.

 - Develop and renew skills for today’s workplaces.

 - Meet new people.

 - Get support to update your CV and search for work, volunteering opportunities or further study and training.

 - A new vision if you’re feeling ‘stuck’.